entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 1.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Pauropetalichthys magnoculus*, *Eurycaraspis incilis* should be revised from ? to 1.

 413. Elongated distance between postorbital process and the articulation for hyomandibular: (0) absent; (1) present.

 > Zhu Y. *et al*.
 (2022), Character 418.